Conrad Liveris is an economist and non-profit executive.

 • Current employment trends and the job market.

-• Workplace topics and issues: flexible working (and managing it), sexual harassment, gender equality, LGBTI+ issues.
+• Workplace topics and issues: work from home, flexible working, recruitment, sexual harassment, gender equality, LGBTI+ issues.

 • Navigating workplace politics.